Lacking a Lifeline: How a federal effort to help low-income Americans pay their phone bills failed amid the pandemic

 To help more Americans get connected, Congress, the FCC and other government agencies spend billions each year on programs that make broadband more available and affordable.
 The linchpin of that effort is Lifeline, part of the roughly $9 billion spent annually on initiatives that aim to boost rural broadband, fund classroom technology and aid low-income families.
 The Reagan-era Lifeline program imposes fees on telecom giants such as AT&T and Verizon, which pass them along to phone subscribers on their monthly bills.
 The money then funds a system that subsidizes low-income Americans’ landline or smartphone services, with the sums paid directly from the government to a Lifeline user’s telecom provider.
 Some Lifeline subscribers alternatively can use it to subsidize home Internet connections.

 Typically, Lifeline subscribers receive free service, sparing those deep in poverty from having to take on steep costs just to access tools that are critical for their financial and physical well-being.
 But the program in practice has proved highly restrictive.
-The government typically provides a monthly $9.25 credit to companies that offer both voice and data mobile service, an amount that hasn’t increased in almost 10 years.
+The government often provides a monthly $9.25 credit to companies that offer both voice and data mobile service, an amount that hasn’t increased in almost 10 years.
 While most Americans over that period have seen faster speeds and fewer caps on their ability to talk and text — plus higher bills — Lifeline plans generally have stayed the same.

 The limits of Lifeline mean that low-income Americans using the program often are capped at 1,000 minutes a month, receive about 4 gigabytes of data, and may contend with download speeds that can feel like the functional equivalent of 3G, more than a decade behind everyone else.
 Subscribers can pay more for additional service, but some cannot afford the extra costs of better connectivity and the benefits it provides, such as the ability to stream video conversations through Zoom and other tools.